 Mushroom Wars 2

 Mushroom Wars 2 is an award-winning real-time strategy game that has you controlling tiny armies of mushroom soldiers in online or offline battles.
-Finally released for Android, this game features beautiful graphics and gameplay that's easy to learn but challenging to master.
+Available on Android, this game features beautiful graphics and gameplay that's easy to learn but challenging to master.

 Your goal is total domination, which requires you to move your troops across the map, taking over strategic mushroom huts and other structures while defending against advances from your enemy.
 There are four Mushroom tribes to choose from with a full campaign episode available for each, but the real action begins with the online multiplayer.
 You'll need to keep your wits about you as you balance your troop levels, build morale, and use special skills to dominate your opponents.

-Don't let the cutesy characters confuse you — this is a cutthroat strategy game at its core, and certainly a game you'll want to check out!
+Don't let the cutesy characters confuse you — Mushroom Wars 2 is a cutthroat strategy game at its core, and certainly a game you'll want to check out!

 Fire Emblem: Heroes

-Fire Emblem: Heroes represents Nintendo's first foray into developing games for Android (ignoring last year's Miimoto app) and is the eighth title in the popular strategy-RPG franchise to be released on North American shores.
+Fire Emblem: Heroes represents Nintendo's first foray into developing games for Android (ignoring the Miimoto app) and is the eighth title in the popular strategy-RPG franchise to be released on North American shores.